Why Teenagers Get Involved in Real Research

 What is Real Research

 Real Research is the process of asking a question no one has fully answered yet, and then systematically working to find out.
 It's not about memorizing facts or solving problems with known solutions.
 It's not exercises designed just to teach a concept.
-It's about exploring the unknown — questions that fascinate you AND matter beyond the classroom.
+It's about exploring the unknown, questions that fascinate you AND matter beyond the classroom.

 In practice, student research might look like testing methods to remove PFAS chemicals from drinking water, studying how charm quarks behave in particle collisions, or investigating how microbes can help remediate oil spills.
 Some projects have immediate practical applications, while others may seem useless in the short term but prove transformative later (see The Usefulness of Useless Knowledge).
 The topic can be anything: biology, chemistry, physics, environmental science.
 What matters is the process: forming a question, investigating it rigorously, and communicating what you found.
-You can find ideas for new projects on our Instagram.
+Follow us on Instagram and subscribe on YouTube.

 Unlike classroom assignments where teachers already know the answer, Real Research puts students in the driver's seat.
 They decide what to explore, figure out how to approach it, hit dead ends, adjust, and ultimately create something new.
-The answers are unknown — and may not exist.
+The answers are unknown and may not exist.
 There's no guarantee of success.
 We have built a process specifically designed for teenagers to develop this skill.

 Students can showcase their research at science fairs, tournaments, and competitions - from local fairs to prestigious international events like Regeneron ISEF and Science Talent Search.
 They can also publish in media like our magazine or peer-reviewed journal.
 Our annual conference in Princeton is another opportunity to present and connect with other young researchers.
 See our list of programs and competitions for more examples.